-- > Please print clearly all requested information. - ➤ Attach additional pages and supporting documentation if necessary. - Anonymous complaints will not be accepted.
+- ➤ Please print clearly all requested information. - Attach additional pages and supporting documentation if necessary. - Anonymous complaints will not be accepted.

 Name: Title:

 Student Name (if complaint is being filed by a parent):

 Home Address:

 City: State: Zip:

 Phone/Home: Cell: Work:

-School/Work Location:

 E-mail Address:

-Supervisor's Name (for employee complaints only):
+Supervisor's Name (for empl loyee complai nts only):

-1. Circle below why you believe you were discriminated against:

-Age

-Race

-Color

-Disability

-Marital Status

-Gender/Sexual Harassment/Pregnancy

-Religion

-Retaliation(for complaint)

-Ethnicity/National Origin/Nationality

-None of the above

-^{} Retaliation is defined as adverse action taken in response to an individual's participation in a protected activity.
-A protected activity is opposing discriminatory action (e.g. filing a complaint, etc.) or participating in a discrimination-related proceeding.
+Age Race Color Disability Marital Status Gender/Sexual Harassmen Religion Retaliation(for complaint Ethnicity/National Origin/ None of the above Retaliation is defined as adverse rotected activity.
+A protected act t/Pregnancy) Nationality action taken in ivity is opposin n response to ng discrimina an individual's participation in tory action (e.g. filing a

+omplaint, etc.) or participating in a discriminati on-related pr roceeding.

-2. Name/Title/Location of f person(s) you believe di scriminated against you.
+2. Name/Title/Location of pe erson(s) you b elieve discr iminated against you.

 Name: Title: Location:

 Name: Title: Location:

 Name: Title: Location:

-3. Date(s) on which allege d act(s) of disci rimination occurred:
+3. Date(s) on which alleged a ct(s) of discri mination oc curred:

-1 st occurrence happened fro om to
+1st occurrence happened from to

-2 nd occurrence happened fro om to
+2 nd occurrence happened from to

-4. Where did it take place ?
+4. Where did it take place?

-needed) ce, if any, and attach extra pages if

-differently, wha t the diffe others, please provide the rence in treatment was and the ent treatment.

-Contact Number:

-Contact Number:

-Contact Name: Contact Number:

-ds that verify or relate to your complaint, please attach them

-to this form.

-I attest that the information on in this complaint is true and accurate to the best of my ly comply with the investigative process.
+ere treated differently than others, please provide the ed differently, what the difference in treatment was and the individual receiving different treatment.
+7. List witness or peopl e who can verify your allegations Contact Number: Contact Number: Contact Name: Contact Number: 8.
+If you have any record to this form. ds that verify or relate to your complaint, please attach the on in this complaint is true and accurate to the best of my lly comply with the investigative process.

 You will be contacted by a member of our staff within five (5) business days to schedule an appointment to discuss your concerns.
-If you have not heard from CTA within this time frame, please call 202-610-4193.
+If you have not heard from Cedar Tree Academy within this time frame, please call 202-610-4193.

 Note: All complaints require completion of this form.
 Any other form will not be accepted.
-Complaint forms in additional languages are available on request
+Complaint forms in additional languages are available on request.